devsacti/Cloud/README.md

 +
 to be supplemented later

-# Docker and Kubernetes
-to be supplemented later

 ##### the related
- File Transfer Protocol(FTP), FTP is protocol(or guideline) to support sending file
+- File Transfer Protocol(FTP), FTP is protocol(or guideline) to support sending file

 Implementation method of FTP : [how to use Filezilla](https://luji.tistory.com/9)

 [SCP vs SFTP](https://parkadd.tistory.com/129)

 To be supplemented later..

+- Docker and Kubernetes

+to be supplemented later

 # Background
 [Server](https://github.com/devsacti/Server)